physar/ros2_pal_camera_node/README.md

 ## Known issues

 * The published messages require a chain of coordinate transformations from the sensor to the robot base to the map to allow rviz2 to visualize the images and point cloud.
 * The software is currently tested on one computer, more tests are on the way.
+* The node works with SDK v1.2 for Ubuntu 18.04 (18 April 2021), while you expect for ros-foxy that the version for 20.04 (15 May 2021) should be the best choice.

 ## Installation